 If I only had that kind of confidence.
 Except I do.
 Well, sort of.
 Given my track record I would have given up writing long ago if I lacked grandiosity (or my wife would add, stubbornness).

 International University Press wanted to publish my book, The Fear of Death (derived from part 2 of the article Anna Freud liked).
+Perhaps it was because I had been published in The Psychoanalytic Study of the Child.
+Perhaps they really liked the book.
 A number of people were excited by it.
 It opened up a whole new perspective in psychoanalysis.
 Freud had a powerful fear of death.
 Really powerful!
 It was the craziest part of him.
 Yet strangely, he denied it was an important motivation in our psychology.